The functional generalization of the Boltzmann-Vlasov equation and its Gauge-like symmetry: Discussion

 \section{Discussion}

 This has been a very speculative exercise.
-At the moment, we do not have a way to check quantitatively if a functional Boltzmann equation approach will give the desired result, an approach to local equilibrium which \begin{itemize} \item Is significantly faster than that of the Boltzmann equation \item Does not increase as the number of degrees of freedom goes down \end{itemize} At best, a ``Galilean'' model (instant signal propagation) can be looked at from a random matrix perspective, and universality seems to show that indeed this scenario is plausible.
+At the moment, we do not have a way to check quantitatively if a functional Boltzmann equation approach will give the desired result, an approach to local equilibrium which \begin{itemize} \item Is significantly faster than that of the Boltzmann equation \item Does not increase as the number of degrees of freedom goes down \end{itemize} At best, a ``Galilean'' model (instant signal propagation) can be looked at from a random matrix perspective, and universality of random matrix ensembles seems to show that indeed this scenario is plausible (Note that this universality has some similarity to the ``inverse attractor'' postulated in \cite{bdnk}, where every system ``looks'' similar when sampled a certain way).
 Nevertheless, heuristically when the number of degrees of freedom is small ensemble average notions such as ``phase space distribution function'' are obviously inadequate and must be generalized, and a functional approach, with discretization, might be the best way to achieve this.
-Meanwhile,experimental tests of collectivity in smaller and smaller systems, both cold atoms \cite{giacalone1,giacalone2} and heavy ion collisions \cite{cms,gammaa} will tell us if a theoretical justification of hydrodynamics with small systems is worth pursuing.
+Meanwhile,experimental tests of collectivity in smaller and smaller systems, both cold atoms \cite{giacalone1,giacalone2} and heavy ion collisions \cite{cms,gammaa} will tell us if a theoretical justification of hydrodynamics with small systems is worth pursuing while numerical implementations of the functional picture, described in the previous section, will show whether the rapid thermalization via the functional picture is indeed realized.

 GT thanks CNPQ bolsa de produtividade 306152/2020-7, bolsa FAPESP 2021/01700-2 and participation in tematico FAPESP, 2017/05685-2.
-We thank Igor Gorniy and Leonid Pastur for providing references and answering my newbie questions about random matrices, Peter Arnold for explaining some subtleties of thermalization in quantum field theory and Leonardo Tinti and Stanislaw Mrowczynski for helpful discussions.
+We thank Igor Gorniy and Leonid Pastur for providing references and answering my newbie questions about random matrices, Peter Arnold for explaining some subtleties of thermalization in quantum field theory and Leonardo Tinti, Sangyong Jeon and Stanislaw Mrowczynski for helpful discussions.
 The initial part of this work was done when I was in Kielce under NAWA grant BPN/ULM/2021/1/00039